Updated: December 1, 2023

 Are you suddenly going to watch your every spending and avoid buying non-essential things?
 That’s going to take a lot of willpower.
 And anything that requires a lot of willpower becomes unsustainable quickly.

-This is why those who resolve to simply “start saving money” for the New Year eventually break their resolution by end of January.
+This is why those who resolve to simply “start saving money” for the New Year eventually break their resolution by the end of January.

 If you want your financial resolution to “start saving money” to stick, then you need to have a more practical and actionable goal.
 One that’s concrete, specific, and easy to follow – but whose end result is eventually creating that surplus cash in your bank account.